karlospn/M101DotNetApp/README.md

 Project from Mongo University course M101N.

-MVC 5 Project using Mongo Driver.
+It's a MVC5 project using the C# Mongo Driver to communicate with the Mongo BBDD.